 Chinese media abuzz with reports on two upcoming Toyota electric cars

-Another update that has been reported in the Chinese web in the last few days is that Toyota China is looking to add two electric SUVs and an electric MPV to production at the new lines in Guangzhou that will be completed in 2022.
+Another update that has been reported in the Chinese web this year is that Toyota China is looking to add two electric SUVs and an electric MPV to production at the new lines in Guangzhou that will be completed in 2022.
 Some websites are of the opinion that these maybe ‘electrified’ vehicles meaning they are hybrid and not necessarily pure-electric cars.
 We’re keeping an eye for further developments on these models as the C-HR EV is the beginning of a long journey for Toyota.

-Toyota Electric Car for India would be a smaller & simpler car
+Toyota Electric Car for India would be a smaller & simpler solution

 Prototypes of the Toyota C-HR Hybrid were spotted running test plates in Bengaluru first in 2018 fueling reports of the global crossover’s Indian launch.
 Toyota is understood to have shelved plans to introduce the C-HR in India due to the high manufacturing cost of the vehicle.
 The company will instead share models and platforms with Maruti Suzuki and may not bring down the costly TNGA on which the C-HR is based.
 Toyota Kirloskar Motor does not clarify on the introduction of the C-HR, and these observations are made from what reliable Indian media outlets have reported as well as what industry sources inform us.